AgabiYounes/Portfolio-Vue-Js-pure-CSS/README.md

 # Dark Portfolio
 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/AgabiYounes/Dark-Portfolio-Pure-CSS-VueJs-CLI)
 ## Overview
-Because downloading and using ready-made templates is quite a boring procedure 😒, I decided to code my portfolio from Scratch using Vue.js CLI and pure CSS 😎 using flex and grid system for a responsive design and an SPA web app.
-You can improve it or/and use it freely to create your own portfolio...
+A personal responsive website (Portfolio) made with pure CSS (Flex and Grid system) without CSS Frameworks.
+This SPA website is based on VueJs Cli.
+You can use it and improve it without constraints.

 ![OverView Screen](overview.png)
 ## Used Packages